mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

     transaction.commit()

-where you're used to seeing ``Session.commit()`` we use ``transaction.commit`` this calls the transaction manager which helps us to support cross database transactions, as well as transactions in non relational databases, but ultimately in the case of SQLAlchemy it calls Session.commit() just like might if you were doing it directly.
+where you're used to seeing ``Session.commit()`` we use ``transaction.commit`` this calls the transaction manager which helps us to support cross database transactions, as well as transactions in non relational databases, but ultimately in the case of SQLAlchemy it calls Session.commit() just like you might if you were doing it directly.

 Now run the program from the ``Wiki-20`` directory: